Oligometrics.com

 The binding observed so far for the Arginine Turn is impressive.
 The clam shell structure, with its high degree of structure and pre-organization, is envisioned to also have small organic molecule binding capabilities.
 So far we have seen reasonable binding to certain dyes which opens the possibility of energy transfer from GFP to the dye molecule (FRET).

-Note: All these experiments were done quickly and cheaply using the technology developed at Oligometrics, where a host of different designed peptides are attached to GFP using simple molecular biology techniques and analyzed quickly and easily using HIC and IMAC chromatography.
+These experiments were done quickly and cheaply using the technology developed at Oligometrics, where a host of different designed peptides are attached to